A movie/TV series script for

 PIPES “Good

 question, Richard.
 Revolutions come and go in Russia.
-But none have changed the
+But each has been in

-self-reflection, it perpetuates nationalism over patriotism and terrorism and
+represents nationalism over patriotism and terrorism and oppression over

-oppression over justice and liberty.
-Religion remains in the Soviet Union but,
+justice and liberty.
+Religion remains in the Soviet Union but, officially, only

-officially, only Russian Orthodoxy and more so as a function of statecraft and
+Russian Orthodoxy and more so as a function of statecraft and national identity

-national identity rather than as a source of spiritual strength.
-The transition
+rather than as a source of spiritual strength.
+At the end of World War Two,

-of Russia’s drive for a Greater Eurasia.”
-PRESIDENT-ELECT
+latest and biggest barrier in the path of Russia’s drive for a Greater Eurasia.”

 REAGAN “Very